 The card offers 1.5% cash back on every purchase you make but does not come with a sign-up bonus.
 There’s also a $39 annual fee, but that can be worth it for a solid rewards program.

 Best For No Credit: Petal® 2 "Cash Back, No Fees" Visa® Credit Card

 The card uses alternative data to determine your spending habits and financial responsibility.
 And if you do have a credit history, Petal will check that too in order to make a decision.

-If you’re approved, you’ll earn 1% cash back at first, then 1.25% back after six on-time payments and finally 1.5% back after 12 on-time payments.
+If you’re approved, you’ll earn 1% cash back right away, then up to 1.5% cash back on eligible purchases after making 12 on-time monthly payments.
 The card also doesn’t charge any fees whatsoever, and your credit limit can be as high as $10,000, which can be tough to get elsewhere with no credit history.
 Petal® 2 Visa® Card is issued by WebBank, Member FDIC.

 Best For College Students: Journey® Student Rewards from Capital One®